vuejs/vuex/docs/en/state.md

 Because Vue.js computed properties are automatically cached and only re-evaluated when a reactive dependency changes, you don't need to worry about this function being called on every mutation.

-> Flux reference: Vuex getters can be roughly compared to [`mapStateToProps`](https://github.com/rackt/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) in Redux.
-However, because they leverage Vue's computed properties memoization under the hood, they are more efficient than `mapStateToProps`, and more similar to [reselect](https://github.com/reactjs/reselect).

 ### Sharing Getters Across Multiple Components

-As you can see, in most cases getters are just pure functions: they take the whole state in, and returns some value.
-The `filteredMessages` getter may be useful inside multiple components.
+As you can see, the `filteredMessages` getter may be useful inside multiple components.
 In that case, it's a good idea to share the same function between them:

 ``` js
 // getters.js